stevecodeguy/Vulcan/README.md

   <li>Click the green "Clone or Download" button located above this repo's file listings<br><br><img src="https://res.michaelwhyte.ca/github-clone-download-button-with-red-circle.jpg" alt="GitHub clone or download button"><br><br></li>
   <li>Once the clone dialog has opened, click the copy icon to copy this repo's clone URL<br><br><img src="https://res.michaelwhyte.ca/github-clone-repo-dialog.jpg" alt="GitHub clone repo dialog"><br><br></li>
   <li>On your local computer open the Terminal app (Mac) or PowerShell or CMD Prompt on Windows</li>
-  <li>With your terminal application open, change the directory to a folder on your computer that you want save this repo to.<br><br>
+  <li>With your terminal application open, change the directory to a folder on your computer that you want save this repo.<br><br>
     <div class="highlight highlight-source-shell">
       <pre>
 $ cd the\path\to\the\folder\where\you\want\to\store\this\repo...</pre>
     </div><br><br>
+    <p><strong>Important: </strong>Do <strong>NOT</strong> store this repo inside a cloud drive such as Dropbox, Google Drive, Sharefile or One Drive.
+Doing so will cause errors.
+Remember your code will be backed up to GitHub in the cloud, so your data is save in the event that you loose a local copy of your repo.</p>
 </ol>

 1. Click the green "Clone or Download" button located above this repo's file listings